GeorgeDaoud3/SOFE4630U-MS4/README.md

       ```
       **Note**: The prefix of the image name is the path into which the repository is to be pushed.

-4. Deploy the voting logger service and the Redis server using GKE
+4. Deploy the voting logger service and the Redis server using GKE:
    1. the [voting_logger/logger.yaml](voting_logger/logger.yaml) file contains the deployment instructions.
 It can be divided into
-      * **Lines 29:61** : deploy the Redis server with a single replica for data consistency using **election** as a password.
-The most important parameter is the service name at line 32 (**redis**).
-Other GKE pods will use it as a hostname to access the Redis server.
+      * **Lines 29-61**: deploy the Redis server with a single replica for data consistency using **election** as a password.
+The service name at line 32 (**redis**) is the most important parameter, as other GKE pods will use it as a hostname to access the Redis server.

         <img src="figures/loggerk8s1.jpg" alt="Redis deployment" width="400" />

-      * **Lines 2:27** : The deployment of three replicas of the service.
+      * **Lines 2-27**: The deployment of three replicas of the service.
 Four environment variables are defined: REDIS_HOST, GCP_PROJECT, ELECTION_SUB_ID, and TOPIC_NAME.
 Their values will be accessed by the main.py script, as shown in the following figure.
-Note that the values **$PROJECT** and **$LOGGER_IMAGE** in line 23 and 17 will be passed to the YAML file before been deployed.
+Note that the values **$PROJECT** and **$LOGGER_IMAGE** in lines 23 and 17 will be passed to the YAML file before deployment.

         <img src="figures/loggerk8s2.jpg" alt="the voting logger service deployment" width="1025" />

-   2. the following command will substitute **$PROJECT** and **$LOGGER_IMAGE** in the YAML file with the crossponding environment variables and then will deploy the service and the Redis server.
+   2. The following command will substitute **$PROJECT** and **$LOGGER_IMAGE** in the YAML file with the corresponding environment variables and and then the service and the Redis server will be deployed.
       ``` cmd
       REPO=<REPO full path>
       LOGGER_IMAGE=$REPO/logger